rajeshpillai/build-your-own-toy-npm/README.md

 # Tiny npm (toy npm)
 A learning project to explore how npm works

+This is for the refactor branch.
+The aim is make the commands in line with npm commands for compatibility.

 # Usage
 By default it will save into dependencies section.
 Use the --save-dev flag to save the package in the dev dependencies.